 Japan is unique.
-Consisting of about 6,852 islands, a lifestyle, culture, and vibe that is ultimately, pretty extraordinary, it’s a place everyone should visit.
+Consisting of 6,852 islands, a lifestyle, culture, and vibe that is pretty extraordinary, it’s wierd and wacky, a place everyone should visit.

 With heaps of history, fascinating culture filled with respectful locals, Japan has a diverse variety of things to do.